RemakingEden/jsparkes.com/_posts/2023-09-21-opencre-chatbot.md

 ## An Example

-This can be a little hard to get your head around (at least it was for me).
-So here is an example of how OpenCRE can be used.
-Scenario:
+To show how OpenCRE can be used.
+Here is a scenario:

-> I am involved in some new functionality being built for an application I am working on.
-I am concerned that the new functionality could create an opening for a cross-site scripting (XSS) attack.
-I want to use the collective knowledge of all standards bodies, but I don't know where to start.
+> You are involved in the development of of new functionality for an application.
+You are concerned that the new functionality could create an opening for a cross-site scripting (XSS) attack.
+You want to use the collective knowledge of all security standards bodies online, but I don't know where to start.

 In this situation, I can navigate to https://opencre.org and use the search bar to search for "XSS".

 ![OpenCRE with a search of "XSS"](../images/posts/OpenCRE%20XSS%20Search.png)

-[Here](https://www.opencre.org/search/xss) we can see, on the left, some CRE's.
+[On the left](https://www.opencre.org/search/xss) we can see some CRE's.
 These are common requirements that multiple standards agree with. e.g., many standards bodies have agreed that you should "Escape output against XSS".
 If I click on that CRE, I get these [results](https://www.opencre.org/cre/366-835).

 ![OpenCRE 366-835 around XSS](../images/posts/OpenCRE%20366-835.png)